Overview of the Med/Dent School Application Process (updated 8/3/13)

 When Should a Student Take the MCAT or DAT?
 Both the MCAT and the DAT are offered at multiple times during the year.
 However, since medical and dental schools generally fill their classes by March of each year, the last practical time to take the test is the fall before you wish to enter medical or dental school.
 However, you definitely should not wait until the fall to take the exam for the first time.
 Past experience at Xavier indicates that students who wait until then generally score too low on the exams to get in.
 Document #3 in this series has additional information regarding the MCAT and DAT.

-The best strategy is to take the MCAT in the Spring of the Junior year at Xavier (when a student has finished Organic and at least the first semester of Physics).
-Although the MCAT is now computerized and has multiple test administration dates, XU students are encouraged to take the test NO LATER THAN April or May of the Junior year; this way, students who may need to retake the test (i.e. if scores are too low) will still have time to prepare for the August test administration and be considered for entry during this application cycle.
+The best strategy is to take the MCAT in April or May of the Junior year at Xavier (when a student has finished Organic and Physics).
+So that you have time to devote to BOTH coursework and MCAT, DAT, etc. prep, we recommend that students take NO MORE THAN 14 semester hours in the spring of Junior year.
+Although the MCAT is now computerized and has multiple test administration dates, XU students are STILL encouraged to take the test NO LATER THAN April or May of the Junior year; this way, students who may need to retake the test (i.e. if scores are too low) will still have time to prepare for the August or September administration and still be considered for entry during this application cycle.
 Students applying to dental school are encouraged to take the DAT in the Spring of the Junior year OR the summer between junior and senior years.
 Students who plan on taking the OAT or GRE are encouraged to follow the same testing timeline as the DAT.

 Should Xavier students enroll in a review course for the MCAT?
 ABSOLUTELY YES!!
-Application to medical school is very competitive and students should definitely complete the Kaplan or Princeton MCAT review in the Spring of Junior year before taking it.
-Indeed, MCAT Prep Courses are NOT cheap (usually $900-$1500 to enroll in the DISCOUNTED Kaplan and Princeton MCAT courses held on XU's campus).
+Application to medical school is very competitive and students should definitely consider completing the Kaplan, Examkrackers, or Princeton MCAT review in the Spring of Junior year before taking it.
+Indeed, MCAT Prep Courses are NOT cheap (usually $900-$1500 to enroll in the DISCOUNTED MCAT courses held on XU's campus).
 An additional discount may be available for students who receive federal student financial aid.
-For information on the Kaplan MCAT Review, call 504-866-TEST; for information on the Princeton MCAT Review call 1-800-2REVIEW x1400.
-Other options for MCAT Prep include the local, non-discounted reviews offered through Kaplan (http://www.kaptest.com/), Princeton (http://www.princetonreview.com/), and Examkrackers (http://www.examkrackers.com/).
+For information on the Kaplan MCAT Review, call 504-866-TEST; for information on the Princeton MCAT Review call 1-800-2REVIEW x1400; and for information on the Examkrackers MCAT Review visit(http://www.examkrackers.com/ .
+Other options for MCAT, DAT, etc. Prep include a number of non-discounted formats through Kaplan (http://www.kaptest.com/), Princeton (http://www.princetonreview.com/), and Examkrackers (http://www.examkrackers.com/).

 Should Xavier students enroll in a review course for the DAT or OAT ?
 Most Xavier students who plan on applying to dental school opt to study on their own for the DAT instead of paying to enroll in a review course.
 YOU must determine which course of action (i.e. self-study or an actual review course) is BEST for you.
 The science sections of the DAT are similar in format to the tests you take in college science courses.
 Therefore, you can probably study for them alone in the same way you study for science classes.
 Our recommended materials for studying on your own for the DAT (and the OAT for Optometry school) are: